digital

 Modern public key infrastructures and software supply chains have already solved similar problems, ensuring that billions of artifacts are tamper-evident every day.

 We aim to integrate these technologies into current archival practices.
-We cannot store every document in existence, but we can distribute tamper-evident indexes at scale.
+We cannot store every document in the world, but we can distribute tamper-evident logs that record their existence.

 We build software to support existing digital archives.